-PTSD, now classified as a “trauma and stress related disorder” in the DSM V, instead of its former classification as an anxiety disorder, develops in response to a traumatic event.
+PTSD, now classified as a “trauma and stress related disorder” in the DSM V- TR, instead of its former classification as an anxiety disorder, develops in response to a traumatic event.
 The definition of triggering events was more expansive in the fourth edition of the manual; currently a triggering event is defined as “exposure to actual or threatened death, serious injury or sexual violation.”
 Triggers can be associated with events related to:

 Features of PTSD include:

 Not everyone that experiences trauma develops PTSD.
 Here to Help BC estimates that about 15% of those exposed to trauma will go on to develop PTSD.
 The reasons for this are not clear.
 Many believe it is a complex combination of childhood experiences, previous traumatic events and biology.
-As noted above, for an official diagnosis of PTSD, there needs to be a triggering event involving exposure to actual/threatened death/serious injury or sexual violation.
-Unofficially, a person may experience classic symptoms of PTSD in response to a trigger that does not meet this revised definition.
-The survivor’s experience remains very real, very legitimate, even without the label.
+As noted above, for an official (medical) diagnosis of PTSD, there needs to be a triggering event involving exposure to actual/threatened death/serious injury or sexual violation.

 I invite you to contact me for a free 15-minute consultation to help you determine whether I am the right fit for you.
 Achieving help for trauma or PTSD, like any other reason for coming to therapy, is predicated on a good therapeutic fit.